Different Ways To Begin A Sentence

 Q: Can I use sentence fragments in formal writing?

 A: Sentence fragments are generally not appropriate for formal writing.
-However, they can be used sparingly in creative writing or informal contexts to achieve a specific effect.
+That said, they can be used sparingly in creative writing or informal contexts to achieve a specific effect.

 Q: What's the best way to improve my overall writing style?